ChVav/epicMI/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The function evaluates unreliability and calculates MI values based on "noise" probes, which can be selected in two ways:
+The  *unreliability_MI* function estimates unreliability and calculates MI values based on "noise" probes, which can be selected in two ways:

 Estimate unreliability and calculate MI scores for Infinium type II probes on the Illumina MethylationEPIC microarray v1.0, based on "noise" probes, which can be selected in two ways: